minprog/programmeren-1/problems/scrabble/index.md

     $ curl -LO https://github.com/minprog/programmeren-1/raw/2022/problems/scrabble/scrabble.c

 This will download a file called `scrabble.c` and store it in the current directory.
-You can open the file by double clicking it in the file browser, or through the following command:

-    $ code scrabble.c

 ## Implementation Details